emilylauyw/Udacity_Business_Analyst_Nanodegree_Lessons/02-Data_Wrangling.md

 - looks at words and calculate a closeness of match score, based on the similarity of these words.

 ### 4. Spatial Matching
+- Most information has a location component to it.
+E.g. retail example, customers have locations where they live, locations for the stores they shop at, and locations for the distribution center from where stores get their products.
+- Use spatial data from the customer or their point locations to see if they fall within or intersect the trade area.